s240440/s240440.github.io/index.md

 ## The Beer Ratings
 To continue the story, we want to dive deeper into the opinions from different countries towards eachother and themselves.
-This is where things get more interesting as you can unearth some of the sentiments we have towards beers from our own country and beers overseas.
+This is where things get more interesting as you can unearth some of the sentiments we have towards beers maybe from your own country and beers overseas.
 On [Figure 6](#figure6) you can more easily see which countries has different ratings, and we see the central part of Europe being mostly in the green, while the southern part of eastern europe are below what would be considered average.
-Additionally the US are well considered, while South America seems to be mostly in the red.
+Looking at America, we see the northern and central part having higher average ratings than in the south.

 <div class="l-page">
   <iframe src="{{ '/assets/plotly/choropleth_globalrating.html' | relative_url }}" frameborder='0' scrolling='no' height="800px" width="100%" style="border: 0px;"></iframe>